Olive Oil and Mediterranean Diet Reduce Risk of Alzheimer’s Disease

 The olive oil result confirms another study done in 2009, where researchers from France’s University of Montpellier followed 6,947 people, and found that consuming more olive oil resulted in a 17% reduction in cognitive decline and a 15% reduction of verbal fluency decline.

 Olive oil is one of the healthiest oils because olives contain a number of medicinal phytonutrients.
 These include oleuropein, an antioxidant and anticancer agent shown to reduce blood pressure and inflammation.
-We reported on oleuropein’s anti-cancer ability here.
+We reported on oleuropein’s anti-cancer ability in another article.
 Other olive phytonutrients include hydroxytyrosol, tyrosol and verbascoside.